Does Medicare Cover Eyelid Surgery?

 Lawyer Working With Her Client

-UnitedHealthcare Medicare Advantage (Part C) plans typically offer vision coverage, which isn’t offered ...
+UnitedHealthcare Medicare Advantage (Part C) plans can offer vision coverage, which isn’t offered ...

 woman smiling during eye exam